Teeth whitening: what you need to know about how to whiten your teeth

 If you ask yourself, “Why are my teeth yellow?”, here we outline the possible causes of yellow teeth.
 Before understanding how whitening works, it is important to know what causes yellow teeth so that you are better equipped to keep your teeth whiter for longer after treatment.

-• Eating habits: Tea, coffee, wine and other highly-pigmented foods gradually stain the teeth, turning them yellow or greyish.
-Additionally, acidic foods directly attack the enamel which causes the surface of the tooth to become thinner and thus more yellow in appearance.
+Tea, coffee, wine, and other highly pigmented foods gradually stain the teeth, turning them yellow or greyish.
+Additionally, acidic foods directly attack the enamel, which can cause teeth to become thinner and more yellow in appearance.

-• Tobacco: Cigarettes are not only an enemy of our general health, but also of our oral health.
+Cigarettes are not only an enemy of our general health but also of our oral health.
 Nicotine gradually stains and discolours the teeth.

-A common question amongst those with severe discolouration, those with certain dental health conditions, or people who have had a cosmetic dental procedure is, “Can I get my teeth whitened?”.
-In this section we’ll outline some of the cases where teeth whitening may not be suitable:
+A common question amongst those with severe discoloration, people with certain dental health conditions, or people who have had a cosmetic dental procedure is, “How can you whiten your teeth?”.
+In this section, we’ll outline some of the cases where teeth whitening may not be suitable:

 When a patient has severe staining or yellow teeth, it’s likely that a teeth bleaching treatment will not work or will make little difference.
-Therefore, it’s worth consulting with a dentist before undergoing a teeth whitening treatment so that they can advise whether it will be worth your time, or whether a cosmetic treatment like dental bonding or veneers might be ideal for you.
+It’s worth consulting an orthodontist before undergoing a teeth whitening treatment so they can advise whether it will be worth your time or whether a cosmetic treatment like dental bonding or veneers might be ideal for you.

 If you suffer from very sensitive teeth, professional or at-home teeth whitening treatments can cause further sensitivity or irritation in the teeth and gums.